overturetool/overture-release-scripts/readme.md

 ### Perform the release

+#### Release the artifacts

 Run `perform-release.sh`in the root of the tool repository.
 It performs a Maven release with tycho mode enabled by the `With-IDE` profile.
 This script can be run in interactive mode, i.e. it stops before pushing/releasing.
 Alternatively, one can perform an automated release by setting the environment variable `batchmode=release`.
 Before this script is executed, the release version and the new development version must be specified in the `overture.release.properties` file, which is located in the root of the tool repository.
 This file must be edited and comitted before running the script.
 Run script as `./perform-release.sh`.

 In order to run this script you will need GPG set up as well as a login to access [Sonatype](http://oss.sonatype.org).
 For details, see the instructions in the [release notes](https://github.com/overturetool/overture/wiki/Release-Process).

+#### Release the IDE of Overture

-_Note that_: The script is currently *not* checking out `master` and merging the corresponding release tag.
-When that's done trigger the `overture-master` build job on the overture.au.dk build server in order to release the IDE.
+Check out `master` and merge the release tag, push.
+When that's done trigger the `overture-master` build job on the overture.au.dk build server in order to release the IDE to be available in the p2 updates feature of eclipse.

 #### Hint